microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaFederationProperty.md

 This command displays properties for specified domain.

+- `-DomainName` Specifies the domain name.

 ## Parameters

 ### -DomainName

-The domain name for which the properties from both the Active Directory Federation Services 2.0 server and Microsoft Online will be displayed.
+The domain name for which the properties from both the Microsoft Entra ID Federation Services 2.0 server and Microsoft Online are displayed.

 ```yaml
 Type: System.String